Hey, your browser is out of date!

 • Tacoma: Routes 590, 594, 595

-Visitors planning to arrive in Seattle by car should anticipate high traffic volumes and limited parking in central Seattle for the duration of FWC26.
+Visitors planning to arrive in Seattle by car should anticipate high traffic volumes and limited parking in central Seattle during FWC26.
 Visitors wishing to arrive in the Seattle region by car are encouraged to travel into central Seattle by transit from all accommodation zones.
-Visitors with cars may utilize the Park-and-Ride facilities at selected Sound Transit 1, 2, N, and S Line stations.
+Visitors with cars may use the Park-and-Ride facilities at select Sound Transit 1 Line, 2 Line, N Line, and S Line stations.

 Seattle Accessibility